Ten Favorite Low-Carb Green Vegetable Recipes

 I absolutely adore this recipe for Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts, and I’ve made this over and over.
 This is the recipe that got me to reconsider brussels sprouts, and now I love them when they’re roasted or pan-fried.

 The brussels sprouts recipe I’m currently swooning over is this Roasted Brussels Sprouts with Avocado and Pecans.
 If you like all three of those ingredients, you can’t go wrong with this recipe.
 My family has a few brussels sprouts avoiders, but I’m going to make this for the few of us who love them.(More for us!)

 I’ve also made these Garlic-Roasted Green Beans with Shallots and Almonds several times for Thanksgiving.
 Don’t skip the shallots because the crispy roasted shallots are what makes this special.

 Another brussels sprouts favorite is this recipe for Shredded and Roasted Brussels Sprouts with Toasted Almonds and Parmesan.
 This was so good I ate about half of it after I took that photo!

 These Lemony Green Beans are something I find myself making over and over for guests.
 They cook very quickly, which makes them easy for Thanksgiving.

-Roasted Broccoli with Lemon and Pecorino-Romano Cheese is easy to throw in the oven when you take the turkey out.
+For a broccoli option that’s not quite so cheesy but still delicious, this Roasted Broccoli with Lemon and Pecorino-Romano Cheese is easy to throw in the oven when you take the turkey out.

 Asparagus is not really in season for Thanksgiving, but if you love it and don’t mind a splurge you can get it at Costco.
 This Barely-Cooked Asparagus with Lemon-Mustard Vinaigrette really shows off the flavor of the asparagus.